ostdotcom/website-docupony/platform/docs/guides/execute-transactions.md

 ---

 1. Owner/device key is created on the user's mobile device.
 The OST Wallet SDK uses standard web3 libraries to generate the public-private key pairs on the device
 2. The private key in each pair is encrypted and stored on device.
-A **MultiSig** contract is deployed on the blockchain.
-The public addresses from device keys generated on the user's device(s) are set as owners for the **MultiSig**.
+A MultiSig contract is deployed on the blockchain.
+The public addresses from device keys generated on the user's device(s) are set as owners for the MultiSig.
-3. A **TokenHolder** contract is deployed on the blockchain.
-The **MultiSig** controls the **TokenHolder** contract, as its owner.
+3. A TokenHolder contract is deployed on the blockchain.
+The MultiSig controls the TokenHolder contract, as its owner.
-4. A sessionKey is created on the user's device and is authorized by device key in **TokenHolder**
+4. A sessionKey is created on the user's device and is authorized by device key in TokenHolder
-5. Whenever a user does an action which triggers a token transfer a message signed by an authorized sessionKey is sent from the user's device to the user's **TokenHolder** contract
+5. Whenever a user does an action which triggers a token transfer a message signed by an authorized sessionKey is sent from the user's device to the user's TokenHolder contract
-6. The **TokenHolder** contract verifies that the request is initiated by an authorized sessionKey and executes the transfer
+6. The TokenHolder contract verifies that the request is initiated by an authorized sessionKey and executes the transfer

 :::warning atto denomination
 atto is the smallest denomination used in OST Platform.
 OST Platform APIs and SDKs accept value in `atto`, so it is important to understand the conversions to `atto`.